NeaByteLab/TypeScript-Helper/docs/1011/README.md

 docs/1011/index.ts:33:14 - error TS1011: An element access expression should take an argument.

 33   return arr[]

-Found 8 errors in the same file, starting at: docs/1011/index.ts:3
 ```

 **OR** (depending on TypeScript configuration):